 Most of the modern workplace and personal pensions out there are defined contribution pensions.
 Meaning their value is based on the amount you pay into your pension and the performance of your investments.
 When deferring a defined contribution pension, your savings might potentially grow continually.
 How?
 By your money being invested for a more extended period.

 When deferring, you can either continue or stop paying money into your pension.
 If you choose to continue, you’ll also receive tax relief on your payment until you turn 75, or up to £40,000 annually (for the financial year of 2020/21).
 Your employer should continue paying you if you’re settling into your pension, and you meet the Auto-Enrolment criteria.

 You might have a defined benefit or ‘final salary pension.
 If that’s you, check whether or not deferring your pension will stop any income guarantees or services you might get.
 For example, a guaranteed annuity rate or lump-sum payment when you retire.
 This pension type isn’t directly linked to your investment’s performance.
 Therefore, it isn’t likely that you’ll end up with a higher pension income if you defer your defined benefit pension.

 Different pension plans and pension providers will have other deadlines and ruled if you want to defer your pension.
-Some ask additional fees.
+Some ask for additional fees.
 It’ll be worth your while to contact your pension plan administrator.
 Find out more information long before you retire.
 Then you’ll have enough time to do all the steps correctly.